teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 # PREREQUISTES

+1. Teiid Server Prerequistes

 * JBoss application server to run Teiid
 * The Teiid Jboss distribution kit
 * JDG 6.5 server kit (used as the remote server)

+2. JDG Server Prerequistes
+	> NOTE: You can obtain JDG kit distributions on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

 * JDG 6.5 eap modules kit (used by Teiid to access the remote cache)
-	> NOTE: You can obtain JDG kit distributions on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

-* If you plan to use the external materialization example, then the dynamicvdb-datafederation example data (datafiles and resource adapters) must first be installed
-  Read the dynamicvdb-datafederation's README.md and follow its directions before continuing.
+* JDG 6.5 quickstart kit (used to configure remote cache and initialize data)

 # JDG setup